-Canning pinto beans is definitely a money saver.
+It’s definitely a money saver.
 Though beans in general are pretty cheap at the store, dry beans are even cheaper, and often pints (comparable to the small 15 oz cans on the store shelves) can be pressure canned at pennies on the dollar, versus a whole dollar per can.

 It’s really very cost effective, and if you consider that beans can be stored on the shelf for 1-2 years, that is a fantastic savings of 2/3 the cost of commercially canned beans.

-Learn to Can Pinto Beans
+How to Can Dry Pinto Beans (or any Dry Beans)

-You will want to make sure that you can fit all of your jars into the canner at the same time, which means that you will want to can only what you can fit into the canner that you have.
+You will want to make sure that you can fit all of your jars into the canner at the same time, so make sure you plan accordingly with both choosing a canner and the amount of beans you are preparing.

 According to the Ball Blue Book, you will need 3/4 pound dry beans for every quart (or two pints) that you want to can.
 Sometimes that varies, so I will provide the amounts I usually work with in the recipe.
-The canner I use will fit up to 17 pint jars, double stacked (using an extra canning rack), or 7 quarts.
+The canner I use will fit up to 17 pint jars, double stacked (using an extra canning rack), or about 7 quarts.

 (NOTE: There are some smaller canners out there that will fit 7 quarts, so don’t be fooled into thinking that because it fits 7 quarts into it, that this means it can fit a double stack of pint jars.
 You will need a tall canner for that.)

-Supplies for Canning Pinto Beans:
+Supplies for Canning Dry Beans:

-dry pinto beans (4lbs of beans will do 12-14 pint jars, or 6-7 quart jars)
+Dry pinto beans (4lbs of beans will do 12-14 pint jars, or 6-7 quart jars)

-stock pot large enough to hold your beans
+Stock pot large enough to hold your beans

 12-14 regular or wide mouth pint jars (or 7 quart jars) with rings and fresh (unused) lids

-extra canning rack that will fit your canner, if using pint jars
+Extra canning rack that will fit your canner, if using pint jars

-salt, optional (canning salt preferred, but table salt is fine)
+Salt, optional (canning salt preferred, but table salt is fine)

-pressure canner (i use a 23 qt.
+Pressure canner (i use a 23 qt.
 Presto)

-clean rag for wiping jars
+Clean rag for wiping jars

-Instructions for Canning Pinto Beans:
+Instructions for Canning Dry Pinto Beans:

-Make your beans.
 Place pinto beans in a large pot and cover with water by about 2 inches.

 Refill pot with water, covering beans again by two inches, and heat until boiling.
 Boil for 30 minutes, stirring frequently.

-Add water to your pressure canner.
 Fill up your pressure canner with water according to the canner instructions and heat until softly boiling.

 As an optional step, you can add 1/4 cup of white vinegar to the water to eliminate the cloudiness that mineral deposits can leave on your jars, rings, and lids.
 It’s not detrimental to the safety of your food, but in the end, your jars look nicer on the shelf.

-Wash your jars, lids, and rings.
 While your water is coming to a boil, wash jars and rings thoroughly.
 Put both aside until you are ready to use them.

-The National Center for Home Food Preservation says, “When the process time for canning a food is 10 minutes or more (at 0-1,000 feet elevation), the jars will be sterilized DURING processing in the canner.
+The National Center for Home Food Preservation now says, “When the process time for canning a food is 10 minutes or more (at 0-1,000 feet elevation), the jars will be sterilized DURING processing in the canner.
 Therefore, when process times are 10 minutes or more at this altitude, pre-sterilization of jars is not needed..”

-Fill your jars.
 One-by-one remove the jars and fill them with beans, leaving 1 inch of headspace.
 Add 1/2 tsp. salt per pint hot jar (1 tsp. if you are filling quarts), if desired.
 The salt is added only for flavor, and not to preservation of the beans.

 Ladle hot liquid into the jars to cover beans, maintaining the 1 inch of headspace.
 If you notice you are running out of liquid to cover the beans in the jar, no problem, just use hot water from your teapot to fill jars the rest of the way.

-Run a butter knife (or the non-magnetic end of the jar lifter) around the inside sides of the jar to move the beans around, allowing any air bubbles to escape the jar before sealing.
+Run a butter knife (or the non-magnetic end of the lid lifter) around the inside sides of the jar to move the beans around, allowing any air bubbles to escape the jar before sealing.

 Wipe around the rim of your jars with a clean damp rag to prevent any liquid from interfering with the sealing of your jar.
 Put your lid on, then add a ring, only to finger tight, or just until you feel resistance between the ring and the jar.